mprakhar/DSM2DTM/README.md

 python get_nDSM.py -h

 Varibale decription
- img_resolution is the resolution in meters.
-For SRTM it should be 90.
+ img_resolution is the resolution in meters. e.g. SRTM it should be 90.
 Regarding other optional arguments:
   -
   --inputDSMpath INPUTDSMPATH
                         full path to DSM file which needs to be converted.